rnd7/profile/README.md

 # About
 Welcome fellow.
 Take a seat and enjoy my presentation and projection.
 A lot of spare time work is part of it.
-When it compiles and feels a bit robust it is likely that it ends up here.
-Time is rare and there is so much stuff to do, so I will likely not accept any Feature-Requests.
+When it compiles and feels bit robust it is likely that it ends up here.
+Time is rare and there is so much stuff to do, so I will presumably not accept any Feature-Requests.
 Feel free to send me Pull-Requests, but please be patient.

 # Me, but not in person
 Skip this if you don't care.